Swiss B2B Marketing-Report 2026

 Effective B2B marketing doesn’t need more metrics.
 It needs better ones.
 The strongest teams don’t measure the most; they measure the most clearly.

-Those who want to not only understand KPIs but also put them directly into practice will find additional templates, a KPI definition sheet, a channel allocation table, a handover template, and a 30-day plan in the Marketing Growth Playbook (Switzerland Edition).
+If you want to not only understand KPIs but also put them directly into practice, you’ll find additional templates, a KPI definition sheet, a channel allocation table, a handover template, and a 30-day plan in the Marketing Growth Playbook (Switzerland Edition).